 - Swiss chard

 These are all a list of shade and partial shade vegetables (leafy greens) — the ones that can tolerate shade or can be grown in little to no sun.

 The best thing you can do for shade tolerant vegetables is to keep them in pots that you can move and shift around to acquire whatever sunlight they can get.
 Otherwise, you risk them growing stringy and weak.
 It’s best to stick to produce you’d grow for their leaves and roots.

 This makes them very difficult to grow in portable pots and window boxes where shade might be most prevalent.

 - Brussels sprouts

-Any of these shade tolerant vegetables will survive and thrive in shaded areas such as pots and don’t need a lot of light in order to receive nutrients as long as their other needs are satisfied.
+Any of these shade tolerant vegetables will survive and thrive in shaded areas such as pots.
+They don’t need a lot of light in order to receive nutrients as long as their other needs are satisfied.

 Your best bet to growing anything in a partial shade garden is to specifically choose crops adapted to such conditions, especially if you’re a gardener who has the itch but doesn’t have access to full sunlight.